Mississippi pancakes are tender in the center with light, feathery edges. They are slightly sweet and great with or without syrup.

 Pancakes get no love in my kitchen.
-I can’t explain why, except for the fact that I am really an egg kind of girl.
+I can't explain why, except for the fact that I am really an egg kind of girl.
 I love eggs so much that I can hardly ever pass up eggs and toast for something bready and sweet.
 In fact, as you may have noticed, I need no excuse to eat eggs with any meal.
-I like eggs on toast, and eggs on rice, and eggs on spinach.
+I like eggs on toast, and eggs with white beans, eggs on ramen and eggs on hash.

 But I digress...this is not about eggs.
 This is about pancakes.